 By Charles Wesley

 Written by Charles Wesley in 1745, “Come Thou Long Expected Jesus” was written to highlight the spiritual deliverance Christians receive through Christ.
-Each line of this hymn speaks of the Savior’s humility and majesty, fulfilling his purpose to save mankind from their sin and bring them into an eternal inheritance.
+Each line of this Advent hymn proclaims the Savior’s humility and majesty, fulfilling his purpose to save mankind from their sin and bring them into an eternal inheritance.

 6. Infant Holy, Infant Lowly